 In the years 2010 – 2014, I was involved in producing and co-producing many art shows.
 In 2010, I co-produced Alice at Koken Art Factory with Max Iver.
 I co produced several shows with the Skeleton Krewe as well.
 Carnival of Curiosities (2011), Through the Looking Glass (2012), Oz (2013).
 I also helped orchestrate several of the Koken Halloween Shows and in 2014, I was one of the main people behind Naughti Gras, which is no small undertaking.
 In 2013, I produced, curated, etc my first art show at Mad Art Gallery called Spirit of the Muse, it was an astounding success with over 300 people attending.

 Also in 1999, I discovered the joy of bellydancing.
 From my first class with Serena of Aalim, I was hooked and knew this was going to be a life long journey.
 I joined Aalim Dance Co. in 2002.
 Then, in 2006, formed Chuvani Bellydance with some like-minded individuals.
 I fell in love with tribal fusion in 2006 after seeing a Bellydance Superstars show in St. Louis.
 My style is ever-changing and always evolving.
-I have a wide array of dance styling from cabaret to more hip hop flavor to theatrical.
+I have a wide array of dance styling from cabaret to more hip hop flavor to theatrical and even ritualistic.

 My original dance troupe, ERBD Gang was formed in 2008.
 I choreographed a skirt dance for my students to perform at a local hafla.
 I was addicted and it eventually evolved into my own dance troupe.
 Two of my original members are still with me.
 I love the creative freedom and outlet that choreography (especially group choreos) and movement give me.
 It’s making a painting but using music, movement and dancers to create the masterpiece.